IBM/tnco-package-examples/apache-demo/docs/adopt.md

   cd tnco-package-examples/apache-demo
   lmctl project push <tnco-environment-name>
   ```
 5. Adopt the stack by way of the TNC-O REST API.
-For this procedure, use the curl CLI commands to access the _IBM Telco Network Cloud - Orchestration_ API.
+For this procedure, use the curl CLI commands to access the _IBM Telco Network Cloud Manager - Orchestration_ API.
 Set up the environment to invoke the IBM Telco Network Cloud Manager - Orchestration REST API.
    1. Set the TNCO_URL environment variable to point to the API URL:
    ```
    export TNCO_URL=<ishtar_route>